Bank of England boss must go if he doesn’t change course, says senior Tory

 ‘Maybe it’s time to look for someone else who’s got a better plan’, says Jake Berry

-The Bank of England governor Andrew Bailey may have to go if does not come up an alternative course to putting up interest rates, according to the former Conservative party chairman Sir Jake Berry.
+The Bank of England governor Andrew Bailey may have to go if he does not come up an alternative course to putting up interest rates, according to the former Conservative party chairman Sir Jake Berry.

 The senior Tory is the first to publicly question Mr Bailey’s future, amid backbench fury over the Bank being “asleep at the wheel” over inflation and the looming mortgage timebomb.

-Sir Jake said on Sunday that “maybe it’s time to look for someone else who’s got a better plan”, as the Bank continues to face accusations it had been too slow to tame inflation.
+Sir Jake said on Sunday that “maybe it’s time to look for someone else who’s got a better plan”, as the Bank continues to face accusations it was too slow to tame inflation.

 The ex-cabinet minister suggested that the governor was failing in his job because he is pursuing “blobonomics” – defining the concept as Treasury orthodoxy set by the civil service “blob”.

-Mr Berry told GB News that the Bank’s inflation forecasts had been complacent, saying officials were “asleep at the wheel”, adding: “The United Kingdom central bank has acted far too slowly, and mortgage payers and businesses are paying the price.”
+Mr Berry told GB News that the Bank’s inflation forecasts had been complacent, saying officials were “asleep at the wheel”, adding: “The United Kingdom central bank has acted far too slowly, and mortgage-payers and businesses are paying the price.”

 He said: “Andrew Bailey is pursuing what I call blobonomics, which is the sort of flawed economic principles of the Treasury.
 And I think the problem he has is that every prediction that is being made is wrong.”

-Sir Jake then warned: “I think the government should be getting him in and talking about whether he has a plan other than just ratcheting up inflation or ratcheting up the interest rates and mortgages on households.
+Sir Jake then warned: “I think the government should be getting him in and talking about whether he has a plan other than just ... ratcheting up the interest rates and mortgages on households.
 And if he doesn’t, then maybe it’s time to look for someone else who’s got a better plan.”

 Senior Tories continued their war of words with the Bank this week after interest rates were raised to 5 per cent, the 13th consecutive rise, with Jacob Rees-Mogg calling Mr Bailey “chief ostrich” with his head in the sand.

-But until Sir Jake’s remarks on Sunday, no-one in the party has dared suggest Mr Bailey’s should be replaced, with some MPs warning that changing the leadership at the Bank would further destablise Britain’s financial reputation in a period of turmoil.
+But until Sir Jake’s remarks on Sunday, no-one in the party had dared suggest Mr Bailey should be replaced, with some MPs warning that changing the leadership at the Bank would further destablise Britain’s financial reputation in a period of turmoil.

 Mr Sunak offered full-throated personal support for Mr Bailey for the first time on Sunday, insisting that there was “no alternative” to the Bank’s approach and the government’s strategy to taming inflation.

-The PM told the BBC: “The Bank of England’s track record – including the governor’s track record – over a long period of time is that inflation has been managed appropriate … The Bank of England has my total support.”
+The PM told the BBC: “The Bank of England’s track record – including the governor’s track record – over a long period of time is that inflation has been managed appropriately … The Bank of England has my total support.”

 Chancellor Jeremy Hunt agreed a plan with banks to offer more flexibility over interest-only mortgage holidays, a 12-month repossession grace period and a guarantee that credit scores will not be impacted by switching to temporary support.

-Writing in the Mail on Sunday, Mr Hunt urged cash-strapped Britons to be “patient” with “painful” interest rate rises – stressed that the hikes were “one of the most effective methods” to squash stubborn inflation.
+Writing in the Mail on Sunday, Mr Hunt urged cash-strapped Britons to be “patient” with “painful” interest rate rises and stressed that the hikes were “one of the most effective methods” to squash stubborn inflation.

 Mr Berry is among the senior Tories calling on Mr Sunak and chancellor Jeremy Hunt to bring back mortgage interest relief at source (Miras) – a form of tax relief on interest payments.